tbeu/matio/README.md

 To report matio testsuite failures, compress the testsuite.log file in the test sub-directory of the build directory.
 Upload the compressed log file along with a bug report (see Section [1.4](#14-questions-and-reporting-bugs) for information on reporting bugs).

 ### 2.3 Platforms
-The library has been tested/used on Linux, Windows, OS X, and AIX including both little-endian and big-endian architecture.
+The library has been tested/used on Linux, Windows, and OS X including both little-endian and big-endian architecture.

 ## 3.0 License
 This software is provided under a Simplified BSD license.
 See the [COPYING](COPYING) file for details on the license.